Uncategorized Updated 09/04/2026 · 18 min read

 Canton Working days 2026 Special features

-Zurich, Bern, Aargau 252 Average, without regional special holidays
+Zurich, Bern, Aargau 252 Average, excluding special regional holidays

-Basel-City, Basel-Country 251 May 1st (Labor Day) as a holiday
+Basel-Stadt, Basel-Landschaft 251 May 1st (Labor Day) as a public holiday

 Geneva 250 Additionally Geneva Prayer Day (Jeûne genevois)

-Grisons, Uri, Schwyz 252-253 Varies by municipality (local patron saint festivals)
+Graubünden, Uri, Schwyz 252-253 Varies by municipality (local patron festivals)

 Canton Working days 2027 Difference to 2026